kishoretheeraj/kishoretheeraj/README.md

 - 🔭 I just Started Building Some Cool Apps.
 - 🌱 I’m currently learning everything 🤣
-- 🤔 I’m looking for help with .
+- 🤔 I’m looking for help with Jetpack Compose.
 - 💬 Ask me about Android or any tech related stuff.
 - 📫 How to reach me: [Linkedin - @kishoretheeraj](https://www.linkedin.com/in/kishoretheeraj/)
 - 😄 Pronouns: He/His